Jewel73/smart-virtual-classroom/README.md

  * You will find project configs data into config-server
  * First start registry service and then Config-server, and api gateway server
  * after that you can run your all others services
+ * Create a new feature and create a pull request

 ## How To Run the frontend project